 'Profiling,' like 'prejudice' and 'discrimination,' has come to acquire a wholly negative connotation.
 Unjustly.
 What's wrong with profiling?
 We all do it, and we are justified in doing it.
 Consider criminal profiling.

 Who is more likely to have committed the rape?
 If you can't answer this question, then you lack common sense.
-But just to spell it out for you liberals: octogenarians are not known for their sexual prowess: the geezer is lucky if he can get it up for a five-minute romp.
+But just to spell it out for you liberals: octogenarians are not known for their sexual prowess: the geezer is lucky if he can get it up for a two-minute romp with a very cooperative partner.
 Add chess playing and an interest in Maimonides and you have one harmless dude.